xzhuah/BlenderAddonPackageTool/README.md

 features include:

 1. A single command to create a template add-on, facilitating quick development.
+   1The framework is designed for developing multiple addon in one project, it allows you to reuse functions across different addons, and helps you package only necessary modules into the zip file.
-1. Integration with an IDE, allowing you to run and test your add-on in Blender with a single command.
+1. Allows you to run and test your add-on in Blender with a single command.
 Support hot swap for code changes.
 You can see the changes in Blender immediately after saving the code.
 1. A single command to package the add-on into an installable package, making it easier for users to install.
 The packaging tool automatically detects and includes any dependencies required by the add-on.
-1. A framework supporting simultaneous development of multiple add-ons, enabling code reuse across different add-ons.
 1. Handy development tools, like an auto-load utility for automatic class loading and an internationalization (i18n) tool, to assist even new developers in creating high-quality add-ons.